-The substation design has been developed since site selection, with the proposed platform size changing from around 380m x 315m, to 376m x 290m.
+The substation design has been developed since site selection, with the proposed platform size changing from around 380m x 315m, to 420m x 230m.

 The height of the control building will be no more than 8m in height, with OHL gantries forming the tallest constructed items at around 13m in height.
-The wider site layout shows areas for construction compounds, laydown areas, screening and drainage.